charlotteliang/firebase-dataconnect-todo-app/README.md

 ### Step 3: Billing Upgrade
 Go to the console and update your billing plan.

-### Step 4: Schema
+### Step 4: Schema and Operations
-Your AI assistant should automatically create schema in your `schema.gql` file.
+Your AI assistant should automatically create a schema in your `schema.gql` file.
 If not, ask:

 ```
 Help me generate the schema for this app under schema.gql file
 and make sure to use MCP tool
 ```

-If there's no error in the schema, query and mutation.gql files, AI assistant should be able to run Firebase deploy successfully, and if there's any error, you can ask your AI assistant:
+If there are no errors in the schema, query, and mutation.gql files, your AI assistant should be able to run Firebase deploy successfully.
+If there are any errors, ask your AI assistant:

 ```
 run firebase deploy --dry-run.
 Debug any issues in  .gql files.
-Please use this doc as guidance
-for schema: https://firebase.google.com/docs/data-connect/schemas-guide and this doc
+Please use this doc as guidance for schema: https://firebase.google.com/docs/data-connect/schemas-guide and https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.
-for query and mutation: https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.
+Use this doc for query and mutation: https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.
 ```

-It will compiles the graghQL locally and report any errors for AI assistant to fix.
+This will compile the GraphQL locally and report any errors for your AI assistant to fix.

 ### Step 5: Database Provision
 Once your AI assistant fixed all issues, ask: